Mission

 History of the Museum

-It all started in 1987 with a comment by Marion (Hoppy) Stewart.
-The well-known weaver and wife of sculptor Albert Stewart had just returned from a walk with a friend to Claremont’s Padua Hills Theater.
+In 1987, a comment by Marion (Hoppy) Stewart, the well-known weaver and wife of sculptor Albert Stewart, sparked the creation of what is now the Claremont Lewis Museum of Art.
+Stewart had just returned from a walk with a friend to Claremont’s Padua Hills Theater.
 Her friend said a museum should be created inside the theater to exhibit the work of Claremont’s many artists.

-In December 2015, the Claremont Museum of Art entered into a lease agreement with the City of Claremont for the adaptive reuse of the Claremont Depot as a small art museum.
-Thanks to generous and enthusiastic community support, the museum raised over $150,000 and completed Phase I of the renovation.
-The museum opened its new gallery space at the Depot on November 20, 2016.
+In December 2015, the Claremont Museum of Art entered into a lease agreement with the City of Claremont for the adaptive reuse of the historic Claremont Depot as a small art museum.
+Thanks to generous and enthusiastic community support, the Museum raised over $150,000 and completed renovation of the atrium and one gallery.
+The project was designed by local architect John Bohn, JBohn Associates.
+The Museum opened its new space at the Depot on November 20, 2016.
+Read more about the historic Claremont Depot at Claremont Heritage Foundation.

 Claremont’s Rich Artistic Legacy